 However, other region shapes also have advantages and have been considered.
 One alternative region is an n-simplex the convex hull of n+1 points $P_i \in \mathbb{R}^n$ that do not lie in a hyperplane of dimension less than n.
 (For example, 2-simplexes are triangles, while 3-simplexes are tetrahedra.)
-Proceeding from century-old work at the foundation of algebraic topology, namely the use of simplicial complexes to approximate manifolds [1], Stenger [23] proposed a B&B method for computing the topological degree, a method subsequently enhanced with more elegant formulas by Stynes [25, 26] and the present author [7, 8, 9, 10].
+Proceeding from century-old work at the foundation of algebraic topology, namely the use of simplicial complexes to approximate manifolds [1], Stenger [23] proposed a B&B method for computing the topological degree, a method subsequently enhanced with more elegant formulas by Stynes [25, 26] and the second author of this work [7, 8, 9, 10].
 Although designed to numerically calculate the topological degree, the basic process in these was a B&B algorithm for finding all solutions to certain related nonlinear systems of equations, using a heuristic to decide when to branch.
 An advantage of simplexes in that context was the simple relationship between an n-simplex and its boundary.
-This author nonetheless moved away from using simplexes, in favor of boxes, because of the difficulty of enclosing large volumes with simplexes for n larger and because boxes are more natural when dealing with individual coordinate bounds, and when bounding ranges with interval arithmetic.
+The second author of this work nonetheless moved away from using simplexes, in favor of boxes, because of the difficulty of enclosing large volumes with simplexes for n larger and because boxes are more natural when dealing with individual coordinate bounds, and when bounding ranges with interval arithmetic.

-$$\mathcal{S} = \langle P_0, P_1, \dots, P_n \rangle,$$
+$$S = \langle P_0, P_1, \dots, P_n \rangle$$ ,